CDO basketball falls to Catalina Foothills after close first half

 “I think we did good,” said CDO senior power-forward Dominik Amarillas.
 “I just wish we would have been able to play more consistently throughout the game.”

-The Dorados held their own against the Falcons throughout the first half.
-The latter are currently ranked No. 1 in the state in the 4A Kino division.
-CDO even held the lead for about five minutes during the second quarter while the Falcons scrambled to get a bucket, but to no avail.
+Throughout the first half, the Dorados held their own against the Falcons, who are currently ranked No. 1 in the state in their division.
+CDO even held the lead for about five minutes during the second quarter while the Falcons scrambled to get make a bucket, to no avail.

-That is until Foothills 6 foot 10 inch center Will Menaugh came through with a huge block over CDO senior Tyler Lerue, which shifted the game’s momentum in favor of the Falcons.
-Carson Peabody and Hayden Moser followed the block up with back-to-back three pointers right before the half, and the Dorados were unable to take the lead for the rest of the game.
+That is until Foothills 6 foot 10 inch Foothills center Will Menaugh came through with a huge block over CDO’s Tyler Lerue, which shifted the game’s momentum in favor of the Falcons.
+That was followed up with back-to-back three pointers by Carson Peabody and Hayden Moser right before the half, and the Dorados were unable to take the lead for the rest of the game.

+“I would like us to get better defensively,” Amarillas said.
+“They splashed a lot of threes on us tonight so we just got to get the ball moving better.”

+The Dorados were down by 3 points when they hit the locker rooms at half time.

 (0) comments